 4. How Cool do you look?:

 As we all know the no. 1 rule in Scuba Diving is to breathe continuously and never hold your breath.
 The second most important rule (this may or may not be actual fact) is making sure you look cool!
 With the never ending amount of various mask frame colours and combinations, narrowing down a favorite can be difficult.
 Just think of your favorite colours.
 There will be a good chance that your selected mask will have the correct colour choice!!
+And don’t forget about a vest for snorkeling to match.

 In my opinion the only way to find the best dive mask for you is to try on as many as you can.
 Find the few that fit your face perfectly and work back from there.
 Then comes skirting choice, colour choice and the one everyone is worried about, budget!!